scottmckendry/sunsetr/README.md

 - **`backend = "auto"`** (recommended): Automatically detects your compositor and uses the appropriate backend.
 Use auto if you plan on using sunsetr on both Hyprland and other Wayland compositors like niri or Sway.
 - **`start_hyprsunset = true`** (Hyprland only): sunsetr automatically starts and manages hyprsunset.
 This setting will not start hyprsunset on any non-Hyprland Wayland compositor and will be ignored.
 Keep this set to true and choose `auto` as your backend if you want to run sunsetr as a controller for hyprsunset on Hyprland and also plan to use other Wayland compositors.
 I switch between niri and Hyprland and this is the setting I use.
-- **`startup_transition = true`**: Provides smooth transition to correct values when starting.
-This setting is useful if you have an exceptionally slow startup time when logging in for what ever reason and want the temperature change to be smooth at startup. (**Note:** hyprsunset now forces automatic startup transitions.
-This is a hyprsunset, not a sunsetr thing.
-If you want instant transitions, use the Wayland backend instead)
+- **`startup_transition = true`**: Provides smooth animated transitions from current display values to target values when sunsetr starts.
+The duration is configurable via `startup_transition_duration` (1-60 seconds).
+This creates a pleasant fade effect instead of an abrupt change. (**Note:** This feature is only available on the Wayland backend.
+Hyprland users will experience hyprsunset's built-in non-configurable startup transition instead, as hyprsunset v0.2.0+ forces its own transitions that cannot be disabled.)
 - **`transition_mode = "geo"`** (default): Automatically calculates sunset/sunrise times based on your geographic location.
 Use `sunsetr --geo` to select your city or let it auto-detect from your timezone.
 This provides the most natural transitions that change throughout the year.
 - **Other transition modes**: `"finish_by"` ensures transitions complete exactly at configured times, `"start_at"` begins transitions at configured times, `"center"` centers transitions around configured times.